babbel/rollbar-client.js/README.md

 # NPM module `@babbel/rollbar-client.js`

-Tiny, modern Rollbar JavaScript client whose code is mostly lazy-loaded if and when an error occurs.
+Tiny, modern Rollbar TypeScript client whose code is mostly lazy-loaded if and when an error occurs.

 ## Background and Overview